 Diamond Way Centers are non-monastic and western in style, yet rooted in the lineage of oral transmission going back to historical Buddha Shakyamuni 2500 years ago.

-There is always someone in the Center a couple minutes before 8:00, waiting downstairs to let you in.
+There is always someone in the Center a couple minutes before the meditation time, waiting downstairs to let you in.
 If you come a little early or a little late, just use the door bell or call the center number (206.452.1985) and we'll let you in.
 The entrance is from Western Ave, next to the brewery/bar (and not the back alley even if that's what the GPS may think).